Deep energy retrofit: Cost-effectiveness

 Less et al. (2015) found that on average, the U.S. deep energy retrofits were cash-flow neutral on a monthly basis.
 However, variability was large, with some projects substantially reducing net-monthly costs and others substantially increasing net-costs.
 Questionable cost-effectiveness is thus, seen as a barrier to widespread of deep energy retrofits.
-This forms the basis to think of economic value of deep energy retrofit in larger context.

 Energy savings and evaluation

-Although many modeling tools are available to assess home energy savings, the inaccuracy of their predictions (compared to actual energy use measurements) limits their usefulness (Osser, Neuhauser, and Ueno 2012).
+Although many modeling tools are available to assess home energy savings, the inaccuracy of their predictions (compared to actual energy use measurements) limits their usefulness.
 Cluett et al. point that the pilot programs should monitor actual energy savings to evaluate project impact and help calibrate estimation tools.
-This is important to track, evaluate and verify reality-based energy performance metrics.